kpinitas/Supervised-Contrastive-Learning-for-Affect-Modelling/README.md

 From the files you will download run ``` main.py ```

 ## Important Note
-The csv files should be saved inside the PROCESSED-DATA folder
+The csv files should be saved inside a folder with name "PROCESSED-DATA" and place it at the same directory as the code